 • Short cycles: quarterly or annually.

 It should be remembered that the “public and aligned” characteristics of OKRs require the use of a dedicated goal management tool such as Happierco.
-This application with intuitive and straightforward interface allows you to have the history of your objectives, communicate with your employees on the difficulties, make comments, follow strategically and regularly the progress of your employees through their daily or weekly reports.
+This application with an intuitive and straightforward interface allows you to have the history of your objectives, communicate with your employees on the difficulties, make comments, follow strategically and regularly the progress of your employees through their daily or weekly reports.

 IV- Structure of OKRs